jasveer123/weather_app/README.md

-# result of weather shown as somethink like following
+# result of weather shown as something like following